A neural network approach for two-body systems with spin and isospin degrees of freedom: Introduction

-For continuous systems with many bosons or fermions, the (anti)symmetrization is an important but difficult problem to implement a neural network \textit{directly}.
-Reference~\cite{ Keeble2020Phys.Lett.B809_135743} used a small neural network to perform calculation of deuterons in momentum space, where (anti)symmetrization need not be considered.
-For bosonic systems, Ref.~\cite{ Saito2018J.Phys.Soc.Jpn.87_074002} proposed a neural network to calculate the Calogero-Sutherland model and of the Efimov bound states and Ref.~\cite{ Pescia2022Phys.Rev.Research4_023138} proposed to use a pooling layer to consider the symmetrization.
-In contrast, for fermionic systems, such as electronic structure of atoms and molecules and nuclear structure with an \textit{ab initio} Hamiltonian, the Jastrow-Slater ansatz is often introduced to consider the fermion antisymmetrization and the interparticle correlation \cite{ Pfau2020Phys.Rev.Research2_033429, Hermann2020Nat.Chem.12_891, Adams2021Phys.Rev.Lett.127_022502, Gnech2022Few-BodySyst.63_7, Yang2023Phys.Rev.C107_034320}.
+For many-body systems of bosons or fermions depending on continuous coordinates, incorporating the required (anti)symmetrization into the neural network wave function presents a significant challenge.
+In Ref.~\cite{ Keeble2020Phys.Lett.B809_135743}, a single-layer neural network was used to perform the calculation of deuterons in momentum space with a pre-training process.
+In Ref.~\cite{sarmiento2024machine}, further analysis was given on the structure of neural networks and numerical uncertainty.
+For bosonic systems, Ref.~\cite{ Saito2018J.Phys.Soc.Jpn.87_074002} introduced a neural network wave function for studying the Calogero-Sutherland model and Efimov bound states, while Ref.~\cite{ Pescia2022Phys.Rev.Research4_023138} proposed incorporating a pooling layer to enforce symmetrization.
+For fermionic systems, such as electronic structure of atoms and molecules and nuclear structure with an \textit{ab initio} Hamiltonian, the Jastrow-Slater ansatz is often introduced to consider the fermion antisymmetrization and the interparticle correlation \cite{ Pfau2020Phys.Rev.Research2_033429, Hermann2020Nat.Chem.12_891, Adams2021Phys.Rev.Lett.127_022502, Gnech2022Few-BodySyst.63_7, Yang2022Phys.Lett.B835_137587, Yang2023Phys.Rev.C107_034320, Fore2023Phys.Rev.Research5_033062}.
 The hidden-fermion technique \cite{ Moreno2022Proc.Natl.Acad.Sci.USA119_e2122059119}, which is an extension of the Jastrow-Slater ansatz, was proposed and applied with an unsupervised ML.
-This technique was immediately applied to nuclear systems, e.g., $ \nuc{O}{16}{} $ \cite{ Lovato2022Phys.Rev.Research4_043178}.
+This technique was immediately applied to nuclear systems to search for the ground-state energy of $ \nuc{O}{16}{} $ \cite{ Lovato2022Phys.Rev.Research4_043178}, and both energies and other ground-state properties of $A \le 20$ nuclei \cite{PhysRevLett.133.142501}.
 Another proposed method to calculate electronic structure was to map the fermionic system into a spin system \cite{ Choo2020Nat.Commun.11_2368}.
 The recent progress is summarized in Ref.~\cite{ Hermann2023Nat.Rev.Chem.7_692}.